-The first public transportation system in Dayton operated 36 years before the first area electric light was turned on and 41 years before the first paved street was complete!
-The Omnibus Line, begun in 1847, took passengers between Dayton and Cincinnati for $2 and took seven hours to complete a trip.
+The first public transportation system in Dayton operated 36 years before the first area electric light was turned on and 41 years before the first paved street was completed!
+The Omnibus Line, which began in 1847, took passengers between Dayton and Cincinnati for $2 and took seven hours to complete a trip.

-In following years, the Dayton View Street Railway, the Oakwood Street Railway, the Wayne and Fifth Street Railroad Company, and the Fifth Street Railway Company began service.
-Additional railroad service was offered to area residents in January, 1851 when the Mad River and Lake Erie line began offering transportation between Dayton and Springfield.
+From 1871 to 1880, the Dayton View Street Railway, the Oakwood Street Railway, the Wayne and Fifth Street Railroad Company and the Fifth Street Railway Company began service from downtown to (then) outlying sections of Dayton.
+Main line railroad service had begun in January 1851 when the Mad River and Lake Erie line began offering transportation between Dayton and Springfield.

 Even in the age where electricity and telephones were yet unheard of in Dayton, residents began to see and utilize the advantages of public transportation in their area.

-Shortly after operation of the new electric cars began, the working mules of the Oakwood line started "tap-dancing" on their tracks whenever a White Line car ran nearby.
+Shortly after operation of the new cars began, the working mules of the Oakwood line started "tap-dancing" on their tracks whenever a White Line car ran nearby as the lines shared tracks downtown.
 Witnesses reported that sparks actually shot out of the mules’ tails!
 After Oakwood officials hauled the White Line into court with a stop order, this freak show was resolved by electrically bonding the mule-car tracks together.
 This stopped the electric currents from leaking into surrounding moist earth and traveling through the mule's iron shoes into their bellies and out their tails.
 No more tap-dancing mules.

-For 17 years, City Transit enjoyed growth sparked by the low-cost need for public transportation during the war years.
-However, once the affordability of privately owned automobiles became real, ridership declined.
+For these 17 years from 1955-1972, City Transit enjoyed growth sparked by the low-cost need for public transportation during the war years.
+However, once the affordability of privately-owned automobiles became real, ridership declined.
 By the 1970's, losses forced City Transit to increase fares twice and eliminate service after 10 p.m. and on Sunday.
 By 1970, fares had risen to 35 cents compared to 15 cents just 10 years earlier.
 Operating costs were up by more than 32 percent.

-With continued revenue and service losses, the cities of Dayton, Oakwood and Kettering passed emergency ordinances to create a regional transit authority designed to supervise the existing franchise agreement between the cities and City Transit Company.
+With these continued revenue and service losses, in 1970, the cities of Dayton, Oakwood and Kettering passed emergency ordinances to create a regional transit authority designed to supervise the existing franchise agreement between the cities and City Transit Company.
 It was decided that a one-mil property tax was necessary to fund the authority.
 Despite opposition from Kettering, state law outlined that taxing property was the only method available to transit authorities at the time.
-On October 1, 1971, area residents overwhelmingly approved a one-mil real estate tax for public transportation and the Miami Valley Regional Transit Authority began on November 5, 1972.
+On Oct.
+1, 1971, area residents overwhelmingly approved a one-mil real estate tax to fund public transportation.
+The Miami Valley Regional Transit Authority took over operations from City Transit and began operating the transit system on Nov.
+5, 1972.

-From its birth in 1972 to its new Longworth Street facility in 1978, the RTA continued to expand and develop transportation services for the community.
-RTA went county-wide in 1980, a big step forward for public transportation in Dayton.
-Because the RTA fleet had to double in size to meet the demands of the increased service area, an additional 1.75 mil tax levy was approved in 1976 and a half mil sales tax levy was approved by area voters in 1980.
+From its birth in 1972 to the opening of its new Longworth Street operating facility in 1980, the RTA continued to expand and develop transportation services for the community.
+As population growth began to occur outside the city of Dayton, there was a need to expand services.
+In order to support the increased service area, the RTA fleet had to expand, and additional funds were needed to fund operations.
+An additional 1.75-mil tax levy was approved in 1976 to increase service and an additional half-mil sales tax levy was approved by area voters in 1980 to expand the service footprint to serve Montgomery County.
 This vote of confidence set the stage for continued public transportation in Dayton and Montgomery County for many years to come.
-In 2003, RTA’s Board of Trustees voted to change the name to the Greater Dayton Regional Transit Authority.
+In 2002, RTA’s Board of Trustees voted to change the name to the Greater Dayton Regional Transit Authority.

 The Wright Stop Plaza Transit Center was the final element of RTA’s master plan to enhance and improve the quality of transit services downtown.
 The project embodied a future-minded, full-service regional transit center with improved accessibility and amenities for customers as well as a welcome boost to downtown Dayton’s economic development.